yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 Characters now roll on a global Bonds table.
 Each entry is fine-tuned to deliver a modicum of backstory and connection with the game world.
 This is a bit like Debt in other games, but mixed a bit with Bonds and Flags from Dungeon World (though a bit less prescriptive).
 Gotta love comparing one game to another to explain a mechanic, eh?

-Omens on the other hand are (usually) only rolled _once_ by the a single party member.
+Omens on the other hand are (usually) only rolled _once_ by a single party member.
 They point to a darkness or aberration on the horizon.
 This is honestly more for the Warden than anyone else.

 ## Procedures!